saurabhp75/saurabhp75.github.io/_notes/python_regex.md

 '-a-b-d-'
 ```

 If replacement is a string, any backslash escapes in it are processed.
-That is, \n is converted to a single newline character, \r is converted to a carriage return, and so forth.
-Unknown escapes such as \j are left alone.
-Backreferences, such as \6, are replaced with the substring matched by the corresponding group in the RE.
+That is, `\n` is converted to a single newline character, `\`r is converted to a carriage return, and so forth.
+Unknown escapes such as `\j` are left alone.
+Backreferences, such as `\6`, are replaced with the substring matched by the corresponding group in the RE.
 This lets you incorporate portions of the original text in the resulting `replacement string`.

 The following substitutions are all equivalent, but use all three variations of the `replacement string`.